 Below is an ad from a comic book that just happened to start showing up for the first time around August 1949, just at the exact time my family was breaking up or on the verge of breaking up.
 On top of that, with the prospect of me not having the unfettered cash resources that had been provided me so freely in the past, my stepmother arranged for me to get a job so I could pick up some extra money.
 With that money and the comic book ads like the one below I was never without all the Army surplus stuff I wanted.

-Anybody who is familiar with or has read any amount of my online works knows that as a young boy I was big on box top and the like offers, especially radio premium offers such as Ovaltine's Captain Midnight Code-O-Graphs.
-So, for me as I viewed it, comic book ads were a quick jump, falling into a similar or like category.
+Anybody who is familiar with or has read any amount of my online works knows that as a young boy I was big on box top and the like offers such as Ovaltine's Captain Midnight's Radio Premiums, especially Captain Midnight's Code-O-Graphs, and more specifically so the 1942-1945 Photo-Matic version that figured so prominently throughout my childhood into adulthood.
+As I viewed it, comic book ads were a quick jump, falling into a similar or like category.
 Matter of fact the first comic book ad I ever answered was for me to become a Junior Air Raid Warden, of which the ad appears just below the Army surplus ad.
 I don't think I was even in kindergarten when I sent for the Air Raid Warden kit.
 Please notice the two smaller versions of the surplus ad below the Air Raid Warden ad, although similar to the color ad above, both offer signaling mirrors for 35 cents.
 Signaling mirrors played a prominent role between the famed mathematician, meteorite hunter, and astronomer Dr. Lincoln La Paz and my uncle regarding a pre-Roswell UFO encounter.
 Remember too, from the main text, every time I went to Palley's I always came back with a bunch of World War II army surplus stuff like canteens, pistol belts, parkas, infantry backpacks and Army M43 folding shovels.
 The comic book mail order made it a lot easier.
 Notice as well, in those days a kid could order knives, machetes, and axes if one was so predisposed.
+My dad actually bought a brand new, or at least never used, World War II jeep right off the docks in San Francisco by responding to a similar ad.
+The jeep, along with hundreds of others, were piled up on the docks just about to be shipped off to the South Pacific when the war ended.
+The government was selling them off as fast as they could, first come first served for $225.00 bucks.(see)

 (please click image)